deepdoctection/deepdoctection/docs/tutorials/using_layoutlm_for_sequence_classification.rst

 Downloading the base LayoutLM base model
 ----------------------------------------

-For convenience we already registered the models that have to be chosen and which are available at Huggingface hub.
+The ``ModelDownloadManager`` already has an entry for selecting and downloading LayoutLM base model.
 We use ``layoutlm-base-uncased``.
 This model does not have any head yet and the top head will be specified by the task as well as by the number of labels within the training script just before the training starts.

 .. code:: ipython3